 I play bass guitar with a thumbpick and fingerpicks.
 That is just my confession, not bragging.
 Is playing bass this way unique?
 Well, it is, quite a bit.
 But why?
 Is it so rare to find thumbpick bass or fingerpick bass players because this playing style is impractical?
 Nope.
 It’s simply because playing bass with this little piece of plastic or metal hasn’t become popular, and people are hive minded.
 There ya have it.
 I can only name a few thumbpick bass players off the top of my head.
 Chas Chandler of The Animals (quite some memorable bass lines), the great jazz player Dominique Di Piazza, Mario Cipollina, former member of the tuneful band Huey Lewis & the News, or Jack Blades known from the wonderfully melodic rock band Night Ranger.
 They don’t, or didn’t use fingerpicks though, and Dominique Di Piazza stopped using a thumbpick as well, for quite a while now.
+Note that many of these players are pretty much groove players and not necessarily known for their solos or what you would call a virtuoso bass style.
+And that clearly shows you that fingerpick playing on bass guitar is not just a gimmick.
+It can certainly become your bread and butter playing style, if you keep a disciplined focus on it.
 So will bass guitar played with thumbpick and fingerpicks ever get more popular?
 No idea, but we can sure as hell give it a try!
+But anyway…

 Probably the biggest difference from playing with bare fingers, and also the greatest challenge is to get clean, well separated notes with the fingerpicks.
 The awkward ringing noise of adjacent, just released or previously played strings can ruin the sound of an otherwise fluid playing technique, quite badly.
 Because of that, muting or as steel players call, blocking becomes a very important part of your bass playing.
 Speaking of them steelers, you can learn a lot from pedal steel, console steel, lap steel and dobro players when it comes to string blocking.
 And the long sustain of the bass guitar strings will require all that knowledge.
 An approach that surely works is palm muting, in a controlled way.
 It’s achieved with the palm of the picking hand, stopping the strings you don’t play.
 While pick blocking gets mentioned quite a bit among steel players, it’s actually quite difficult to stop a vibrating string with a hard pick without getting an annoying harmonic.
 Most of the time you also get a well audible “click”, as the pick hits the string.
 You can give it a try though, maybe it works for you.
 Another approach to muting is done with the fretting hand.
 While it sounds obvious, switching to thumbpick & fingerpicks coming from bare fingerstyle might result in a steep learning curve regarding fretting hand muting.
 Eventually, you’ll learn to do a lot more with those fingers than just fretting notes on the fingerboard.